Vaasgeet/gcadapter-oc-kmod/README.md

 ## Installing

 Open your command prompt and enter your git directory.
-Now run `git clone https://github.com/Vaasgeet/gcadapter-oc-kmod` and `cd gcadapter-oc-kmod/`.
+Now run `git clone https://github.com/Vaasgeet/gcadapter-oc-kmod` and enter the directory by `cd gcadapter-oc-kmod/`.

-Running `chmod u+x ubuntuinstaller.sh` and `sudo ./ubuntuinstaller.sh` should do the job.
-The module will be loaded on boot and set to 1000 Hz mode.
+Running `chmod u+x ubuntuinstaller.sh & sudo ./ubuntuinstaller.sh` should do the job.
+The module will be loaded on system start and set to 1000 Hz mode by default.

-You might need to execute `sudo ./ubuntuinstaller.sh` each time you upgrade your kernel.
+You might need to execute `sudo ./ubuntuinstaller.sh` each time you update your Linux kernel.

-A PKGBUILD is available for Arch Linux in `packaging/`.
-This package uses DKMS to install and auto-update the module when the kernel is updated.
-A configuration file is added to load the module automatically on boot.

-Prepackaged versions can be found under https://github.com/hannesmann/gcadapter-oc-kmod/releases.

 ## Changing the polling rate